 Under the statute it is the motorist, not the bicyclist, who determines whether there is a "safe distance" to pass.
 And as anyone who rides knows, there can be a considerable difference in these perspectives.

 Both the Michigan Department of Transportation and the Michigan Department of State support a state-wide five foot passing law.
-A state-wide law would also create a legal standard for "safe distance" and provide clear guidance to motorists, bicyclists, and law enforcement officers.
+A state-wide safe passing law would also create a legal standard for "safe distance" and provide clear guidance to motorists, bicyclists, and law enforcement officers.

-One of the most common scenarios involving automobile/bike collisions is when the automobile and bicycle are travelling in the same direction and the motor vehicle strikes the bicyclist while attempting to pass.
+One of the most common scenarios involving automobile/bike collisions is when the automobile and bicycle are traveling in the same direction and the motor vehicle strikes the bicyclist while attempting to pass.
 The Office of Highway Safety Planning reports that 56 percent of bicyclists involved in crashes were "going straight ahead" when the crash occurred.

 Ann Arbor's safe passing ordinance will help protect bicyclists.
 While violation of the ordinance does not create negligence in Michigan, a violation can be used as evidence of negligence in bicycle injury cases.